robertominini/Watch-your-words/index.md

 6. House Repubblicans vs Senate Republicans

 All the three metrics agreed on the significance for all groupings.
-The results of the tests are:
+The results of the tests, run on the Notebook, are the following:

 1. Democrats vs Republicans:                 **significant**
 2. House members vs Senate member:              non-significant